Production Process & Release Testing

 Need Custom Plasmid Production?

 For AAV viral vector packaging, you might also need Rep-Cap plasmid and your transfer vector with your gene of interest flanked by AAV ITRs.
-Vigene can help you with both GMP-Ready and GMP grade plasmid DNA production.
+Vigene can help you with both GMP-Ready and CGMP grade plasmid DNA production.
 Please contact us.